igorol/EMS2019_python_workshop/README.md

   requirements.txt
 ```

-- The weather data files that will be used in the exercises are bigger than GitHub's filesize limit, you can download them in a separate link.
+- Some of the weather data files that will be used in the exercises are bigger than GitHub's filesize limit, you can download them in a separate link.
 Please save these files in the `data\weather` directory:

   https://meteogroup.box.com/v/workshop-input-data